mobluse/coderdojo-raspbian-sv/README.md

 Install by using this oneliner in the home directory:
 curl -L -o master.zip https://github.com/mobluse/coderdojo-raspbian-sv/archive/master.zip; unzip -jo master.zip coderdojo-raspbian-sv-master/upgrade.sh; . upgrade.sh

-You may be asked for the sudo password.